jdbillings/smile-detector/docs/Readme.md

 To start, make sure the above system dependencies are available.

+Next, clone the `main` branch of this repository.

 Then, run `make rebuild-all` from the project root to configure a virtualenv with all required python packages installed, and also to install all npm packages needed for the React app.

 ## How to run the web app